 The increased volume of Pull Requests for upgrading dependencies may be considered by some to be undesirable “noise” in their day.
 To some extent this is simply a trade-off for having your dependencies pinned and predictable, however there are also ways you can reduce this noise while still gaining the majority of the benefits:

 There are some dependencies that either (a) don’t have the potential to break something in production, or (b) are fully tested by your tests.

 eslint to break anything in production.
 If your build/tests pass, then you are fine.
-Therefore you should consider enabling automerge for all lint packages so save yourself the pointless click.
-In this case you maybe wake up to 5/10 of your overnight Pull Requests already merged by themself.
+Therefore you should consider enabling automerge for all lint packages to save yourself the pointless click when you manually approve them each time.
+In this case you might wake up to 5/10 of your overnight Pull Requests having already merged themselves.

 Another example of a good candidate for automerging might be a database driver like

 pg on npm), if you have 100% test coverage of your API.
 In that case if the

 pg package has a minor or patch update and passes all tests then you may as well merge it automatically if you were not going to do a manual inspection anyway.